 On March 23, 1933, the Enabling Act gave Hitler unrestricted legislative power, overriding the constitution, and marked the beginning of Nazi Germany.

-In 1933, the Nazi rise to power led to the establishment of a totalitarian dictatorship, World War II, and the Holocaust.
+In 1933, the Nazi party rose to power in Germany, leading to the establishment of a totalitarian dictatorship, World War II, and the Holocaust.

 In 1935, the regime withdrew from the Treaty of Versailles and introduced the Nuremberg Laws which targeted Jews and other minorities.
 Germany also reacquired control of the Saarland in 1935.

-In 1936, Berlin hosted the Summer Olympic Games and Garmisch-Partenkirchen hosted the Winter Games.
+In 1936, Berlin hosted the Summer Games and the Winter Games in Garmisch-Partenkirchen.

 In 1936, Germany remilitarized the Rhineland.

-In March 1939, Germany occupied Czechoslovakia in violation of the Munich Agreement.
+In March 1939, Germany, in violation of the Munich Agreement, occupied Czechoslovakia.

 In August 1939, Hitler's government negotiated the Molotov–Ribbentrop Pact that divided Eastern Europe into German and Soviet spheres of influence.